Azure Blob storage: hot, cool, and archive access tiers

 After setting the tier of a blob, when will I start getting billed at the appropriate rate?

 Each blob is always billed according to the tier indicated by the blob's Access Tier property.
-When you set a new tier for a blob, the Access Tier property immediately reflects the new tier for all transitions.
-However, rehydrating a blob from the archive tier to a hot or cool tier can take several hours.
+When you set a new online tier for a blob, the Access Tier property immediately reflects the new tier for all transitions.
+However, rehydrating a blob from the offline archive tier to a hot or cool tier can take several hours.
 In this case, you're billed at archive rates until rehydration is complete, at which point the Access Tier property reflects the new tier.
-At that point you're billed for that blob at the hot or cool rate.
+Once rehydrated to the online tier, you're billed for that blob at the hot or cool rate.

 How do I determine if I'll incur an early deletion charge when deleting or moving a blob out of the cool or archive tier?